 - Form the mixture into 9 - 9 oz balls.
 Place the meatballs onto a parchment-lined baking sheet and bake in the preheated oven for 25-30 minutes, until a crust forms on the outside of the meatball.

 - Gently place the meatballs into a large dutch oven and cover them with the tomato sauce and a little water from rinsing out the jars.
-Bring the mixture to a simmer and continue cooking the meatballs, covered for 30 minutes longer.
+Bring the mixture to a simmer and continue cooking the meatballs, uncovered for 30 minutes longer.

 Notes